 Todd Reimers is the Co-founder and Chief Business Development Officer of Sabre Commercial out of Austin, Texas.
 Todd and Sabre have recently been faced with the challenge of driving profitability through the unpredictable market left in the wake of COVID-19.
 As construction sites open up and remote work becomes the new norm for his team, Todd remains optimistic about navigating the year ahead.
-Sabre has recently invested real-time, web-based construction software that allows his team to better forecast project demands and collaborate on resource strategies for bids and estimates.
+Sabre has recently invested in real-time, web-based construction software that allows his team to better forecast project demands and collaborate on resource strategies for bids and estimates.

 Sabre Commercial was founded by Matt Lutz and Todd Reimers back in 2008.
 Their goal was simple – they wanted to build a client-focused commercial construction company that works with local talent and has a reputation for quality, well-managed projects.
 Having completed over one thousand projects in the twelve short years they’ve been in business, and with 90% of those projects coming from repeat clients, it’s clear they’ve ensured that reputation precedes them.
 Sabre has been recognized three times by Austin Business Journal and also by the Austin American-Statesman as one of the best places to work in Austin.

 Bridgit’s CRO, Sean Erjavec, sat down with Todd for an exclusive Q&A. Below you’ll find our behind-the-scenes look at the interview.
-See the full Q&A here.

 Resource planning before Bridgit Bench